ousiax/ousiax.github.io/_posts/2016-04-04-ruby-notes.md

 1. Blocks and Iterators

     There are a special kind of method known as *iterator*, and they like loops.
-The code within curly braces—known as *block—is associated with the method invocation and serves as the body of the loop.
+The code within curly braces—known as *blok*—is associated with the method invocation and serves as the body of the loop.

         3.times { print "Ruby! " }   # Prints "Ruby!
 Ruby!
 Ruby!"
         1.upto(9) {|x| print x }     # Prints "123456789"